Tesla Model Y

+In 2023, Tesla delivered 1.2 million Model Ys, making it the world's best-selling vehicle that year, surpassing the Toyota Corolla and becoming the first electric vehicle to claim that title.
+With at least 2.16 million units delivered since its start of production up to December 2023, the Model Y is also the most popular electric vehicle of all time.
+In 2024 sales were second to the Toyota RAV4.
+A refreshed version of the Model Y was revealed in January 2025, with upgrades similar to the upgraded Model 3.

+In mid-2025, Tesla unveiled and released the Model Y L, a long-wheelbase, six-seat variant of the Model Y.

 History

+Pre-launch
-In 2013, Tesla Motors filed to trademark "Model Y".

-In 2015, Elon Musk teased a Model 3-based Model Y with falcon-wing doors.

-In 2017, the Model Y's silhouette was teased to Tesla shareholders at the annual general meeting in June.
-Elon Musk also announced that the Model Y would be produced in a new factory, as it was not likely that the Fremont plant would have room to accommodate another production line.
+In 2013, Tesla Motors filed to trademark the name "Model Y".
+Later in 2015, CEO Elon Musk teased a Model 3-based Model Y with falcon-wing doors.
+In 2017, a Model Y silhouette was teased to Tesla shareholders at the annual general meeting in June.
+Musk also announced that the Model Y would be produced in a new factory, as the Fremont plant would not have room to accommodate another production line.

-In June 2018, a new silhouette was revealed by CEO Musk.
-With the new image, it was stated that the Model Y would be formally announced in March 2019.
+In June 2018, a new silhouette was revealed by Musk.
+He stated that the Model Y would be formally announced in March 2019.
 The Model Y announcement had been planned for 2018; however, production problems with the Model 3 resulted in it being pushed to 2019.
-In October 2018, Elon Musk revealed that he has approved the finalized design for the first production version of the Model Y, however production would not start until 2020.
+In October 2018, Elon Musk revealed that he had approved the finalized design for the first production version of the Model Y, however production would not start until 2020.
 On March 3, 2019, Elon Musk published multiple tweets, announcing the unveiling event and confirming some specifications.
 Musk confirmed the vehicle would use standard doors, as opposed to the falcon-wing doors used on the Model X.

-On March 14, 2019, Elon Musk premiered the Tesla Model Y at an event at Tesla's design studio in Hawthorne, CA, where specifications were announced and the vehicle was shown.
-Test drives of multiple Model Y vehicles were also offered to attendees after the presentation.
-Due to its larger size, the Y consumes more energy than the 3, and thus has shorter range.
-The Fremont factory was changed to accommodate production of the Y.

-In November 2019, Tesla announced that the Tesla Model Y would be the first vehicle to be assembled at the first European Gigafactory, Giga Berlin.